jlangch/venice/doc/readme/openai-functions-database.md

 # Database Example

-In the following examples we'll use the OpenAI chat completion API to answer questions about a database.
+In the following example we'll use the OpenAI chat completion API to answer questions about a database.

 For simplicity the Chinook sample database will be used.
 See [Venice and Chinook Dataset](database.md#chinook-dataset-overview)

 The OpenAI model shall be enabled to answer questions on the dataset like: *Who are the top 5 artists by number of tracks?*